hexatomic/hexatomic.github.io/src/architecture/extensibility/nlp-survey.md

       - Can be addressed as follows: [Using Spark NLP via Scala and Maven](<https://nlp.johnsnowlabs.com/docs/en/install#scala-and-java>)
 2. [X] Uses Maven (`pom.xml` exists)
 3. [ ] Is available as OSGi bundle (has `MANIFEST.MF`)
-4. [ ] Is available from a p2 repository: ? https://mvnrepository.com/artifact/JohnSnowLabs/spark-nlp
+4. [X] Is available from a p2 repository: <https://mvnrepository.com/artifact/JohnSnowLabs/spark-nlp>

 #### Feature matrix